 Residents of Hoek can become a member of the RestwarmteNet Hoek association.
 A membership costs five euros per household and there are no further obligations.
 But it is an important signal to investors to show that the whole of Hoek is participating in this initiative.
 And the more participants participate, the cheaper it gets.

-The project goes much further than Dow and Hoek.
+The project goes much further than Hoek.
 Our Technology and Innovation Manager at Dow Benelux, Kees Biesheuvel, is working on it nationwide, in the knowledge platform Institute for Sustainable Process Technology (ISPT).

 The village of Hoek can get the scoop, but according to Biesheuvel it is obvious to look much broader from the start, to the entire Zeeland-Flemish and Belgian Canal Zone, up to and including the city of Ghent.
-Many companies are active in that area, such as the steel factory ArcelorMittal and the food producer Cargill, which can supply hot industrial water to households.
+Smart Delta Resouces joined for this purpose because there are many industrial companies operating in the region, such as steel mill ArcelorMittal and food manufacturer Cargill, that can supply hot industrial water to households.
 Biesheuvel: “Working across borders also makes it even more interesting for Brussels, which brings subsidy options into the picture.”
 So that's promising.